 Yes, if you have customized search.
 A classic site has a classic search box.
 For example, you’ve set up the search box to redirect to a custom Search Center in order show results that are filtered and formatted for organization-specific content types.
-The modern site has a modern search box.
-You can't customize the modern search experience.
+The modern site has the Microsoft search box.
+You can't customize the Microsoft search experience like that.
 If you don’t need to customize search, we recommend using modern sites.

 Can users search across all sites of an administrative unit?

 It’s possible, but it takes some effort to do this with classic search.
 It's better to use a hub site to organize the sites.
-Hub sites use modern search boxes, which are scoped to search for news, people, files, and sites across all the sites that are associated with the hub.
-Learn more about hub sites.
+Hub sites use Microsoft search boxes, which are scoped to search for news, people, files, and sites across all the sites that are associated with the hub.
+Learn more about hub sites

-Can you use modern search in combination with cloud hybrid search?
+Can you use Microsoft search in combination with cloud hybrid search?

 Yes.
-With cloud hybrid search, both on-premises and online content go into the same index, which both the classic and modern search experiences use.
+With cloud hybrid search, both on-premises and online content go into the same index, which both the classic and Microsoft search experiences use.